Skip to main content

 A shift from prescription-only to over-the-counter access made several health products much more widely available to those who need them.

-Hearing aids: Dubbed a ”game-changer” for those with hearing loss, OTC hearing aids stand to make the devices better, cheaper, and much more widely available.
+Hearing aids: Dubbed a ”game-changer” for those with hearing loss, OTC hearing aids stand to make the devices better, cheaper, and much more widely available(link is external).
 That’s a major win considering that hearing aids not only help hearing but can slow the onset of dementia.

 Prescription Price Cap